cniii/Passive-Sampler/Normalizatoin_README.md

 **Normalization**
  * Program Name: normalize_tif.py
  * Overview:

     Normalize the surface using the 100 grayscale cards

-    Input: 32 bit TIFF images
+    ```Input```: 32 bit TIFF images

         - format (n: number)
-            + n_square.tif: testing surface
+            1. n_square.tif: testing surface
-            + n_left.tif: left half of the grayscale cards
+            2. n_left.tif: left half of the grayscale cards
-            + n_right.tif: right half of the grayscale cards
+            3. n_right.tif: right half of the grayscale cards

-    Output: normalized greyscale value of each surface
+    ```Output```: normalized greyscale value of each surface
         0: all black; 100: all white
  * Instruction:

-    Put the test_images in the same folder
-    (currently running over ten test images)
+        Put the test_images in the same folder (currently running over ten test images)
         Add more images following the input format and update the n_file variables in the program
         Debugging: print and imshow for debuggin

 * Normalization Algorithm Overview:

         The grayscale value is normalized over the set of 100 cards.
             Top left of the left half = 100
             Right bottom  = 0

-    Perform a linear fit and normalize the surface with the linear function Variance is calculated using numpy.var(arr).
+        Perform a linear fit and normalize the surface with the linear function

+        Variance is calculated using numpy.var(arr).

     ![plot](https://github.com/cniii/Passive-Sampler/blob/master/normalize_sample_plot.png)